-Edith Jibunoh is the World Bank Group’s External and Corporate Relations (ECR) Manager for Infrastructure and is responsible for providing strategic advice on positioning, communications, stakeholder engagement, advocacy and reputation risk management to the Vice President and leadership team of the Infrastructure Vice Presidency.
+Edith Jibunoh is the World Bank Group’s Manager of External Affairs for East and Southern Africa.
+In her role, Edith is responsible for providing strategic advice on positioning, communications, stakeholder engagement, advocacy and reputation risk management to the Vice President and leadership team of the Infrastructure Vice Presidency.
 Her role also includes the management of the ECR teams in the four departments of the Infrastructure Vice-Presidency - Digital Development, Transport, Energy and Extractives and Infrastructure Finance.

 Prior to this role, Edith was the World Bank Group’s Manager for Global Stakeholder Engagement where she was in charge of the institutions engagement with global stakeholders (civil society, faith based organizations and parliamentarians) and focused on fostering strategic partnerships based on shared values and priorities.